-- be initially purchased by a third party or TWT using private, non-federal, non-state or other non-governmental funds in each service area until funds from advance credit sales are available to reimburse said entities; - funds used to initiate the program are exclusive of all state and federal pass through natural resource improvement dollars and will include no federal or state funds; - credits generated by the secondary parcel will be determined by the IRT on a case-by-case basis following the same guidelines as used for primary parcels in Table 6; - be protected by a conservation easement similar to the easement developed for a primary mitigation site and subject to approval by the Corps; and - preservation acres would only be used once for assurance.
+- be initially purchased by a third party or TWT using private, non-federal, non-state or other non-governmental funds in each service area until funds from advance credit sales are available to reimburse said entities: - funds used to initiate the program are exclusive of all state and federal pass through natural resource improvement dollars and will include no federal or state funds; - credits generated by the secondary parcel will be determined by the IRT on a case by case basis following the same guidelines as used for primary parcels in Table 6; - be protected by a conservation easement similar to the easement developed for a primary mitigation site and subject to approval by the Corps; and - preservation acres would only be used once for assurance.

-9.2 Second prong: commitment by the USC to provide establishment/re-establishment activities on primary or secondary mitigation parcels in the event of site or program default to ensure no net loss of wetlands would count toward the no net loss requirement as they are the techniques that actually increase wetland acres)
+9.2Second prong: commitment by the USC to provide establishment/re-establishment on primary or secondary mitigation parcels in the event of site or program default to ensure no net loss of wetlands wetlands to be re-established, established, rehabilitated, and/or enhanced could be located either on parcels specifically purchased for assurance or within a primary parcel (although all restoration activities would generate assurance credits, only re-establishment and establishment

-A second layer of assurance is established by a commitment to construct by the Upper Susquehanna Coalition and its administrator, Tioga County SWCD should the TWT default (See signed Resolutions in Appendix E).
+A second layer of assurance is established by a commitment to construct by the Upper Susquehanna Coalition and its administrator, Tioga County SWCD should TWT default (Seesigned Resolutions in Appendix E).
 More specifically: